 $40,000 for Assistant Professor and equivalent

-The ACLS Fellowship program includes a joint fellowship with the New York Public Library (additional information below ), as well as named awards made possible by generous donations to ACLS.
-The following named fellowships will be awarded to selected applicants to the overall ACLS Fellowship program:
+The ACLS Fellowship program includes a joint fellowship with the New York Public Library (additional information below), as well as named awards made possible by generous donors.
+The following fellowships will be awarded to selected applicants from within the the ACLS Fellowship program:

 The information provided here is a summary of the program, and details eligibility, application requirements, and evaluation criteria.
 Please read carefully through the material and accompanying FAQ.